-Standard allergy medicines can help control the symptoms of cat allergies.
+Standard allergy medications can help control the symptoms of cat allergies.
 Your doctor might recommend:

-- Antihistamines, which are available over the counter or by prescription.
-Some antihistamines come as nasal sprays.
+- Antihistamines- available over the counter or by prescription - some antihistamines come as nasal sprays

-- Other medicines, which affect allergy or asthma symptoms in various ways.
-Prescription or over the counter steroid treatments are commonly used for allergies.
+- Other medicines - that affect allergy or asthma symptoms in various ways.
+Prescription or over the counter steroid treatments are commonly used for allergies

 Unfortunately, there's no way to prevent an allergy.
 Some studies have shown that exposure to pets as a young child seems to reduce the risk of developing allergies later.
 On the other hand, a child who already has allergic tendencies may get worse with exposure to a pet.